CABrouwers/repeatable-promise/README.md

 # repeatable-promise

-This module provides two Promise-like objects that can used to communicate asynchronously between different parts of the code.
+This module provides two Promise-like objects that can be used to communicate asynchronously between different parts of a program.
 The syntax is based on that of Promises and these objects are very simple to use.

 ``Defer`` is a Promise that can be resolved remotely, e.g. outside of its body.
 It can be used for one time events.
 ``Cycle`` is very similar to a Promise but can be retriggered multiple times, also remotely.

 # Defer